SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

 - Notice that some crabs appear at later frames (not all crabs are present in frame 1), and their tracks should be checked too.
 - If there are false positives whose tracks are not very long-lived (under 6 frames), we will discard them, so don't worry about deleting them.
 - We saw some small crabs that are not detected.
-We wouldn't recommend to label and track these ones, as we don't think they were labelled in the detector dataset.
+We wouldn't recommend labelling and tracking these, as we don't think they were labelled in the detector dataset.

 > [!TIP]
 >